Sara Fagen: Business career

 In 2008, Fagen founded a media firm, BlueFront Strategies, as a strategic consulting and public affairs company to focus on issue advocacy and solutions for business.
 In mid-2009, Fagen co-founded, with public affairs veteran John Brady, the company Resonate Networks, an advertising firm that uses data on political leanings and attitudes to help companies and interest groups sell online ads.

 Fagen became a partner at DDC Advocacy in 2011 after the company acquired Bluefront Strategies.
 Fagen also sits on the board of CentraForce.
 Fagen's commentary appears on CNBC, where she is regular contributor.

 Deep Root Analytics

 In 2013, Fagen and TargetPoint Consulting partners founded Deep Root Analytics, a media analytics company that helps clients use big data to make ad buying decisions.
 They aim to improve microtargeting by providing better web-enabled media targeting.
 In June 2017 cyber risk analyst Chris Vickery discovered Deep Root's data on an unsecure Amazon server, which exposed political data on more than 198 million American citizens.
 Sources of the data included American Crossroads, the Kantar Group and r/FatPeopleHate, among other subreddits.

-Personal life

-Fagen is the daughter of Ray Taylor, a former Iowa state representative.
-She is married.